Children and young people are advised not to drink alcohol before the age of 18.

 Talk to your child about the dangers of alcohol before they start drinking.
 You can use the points below as guidance.

 - Make it clear that you disapprove.
-Research suggests that children are less likely to drink alcohol when their parents show that they don't agree with it.
+Research suggests that children are less likely to drink alcohol when their parents show that they do not agree with it.

-- Don't shout at your child, because it will make them defensive and could make the situation worse.
+- Do not shout at your child, because it will make them defensive and could make the situation worse.
 Stay calm and firm.

 - Make it clear that you're there for them if they need you, and answer any questions they have.